 Last minute Valentine collage for prekindergarten by Teach Preschool

-Shaving Cream Marbled Heart Valentine Hearts by The Chocolate Muffin TreeThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Shaving Cream Marbled Heart Valentine Hearts by The Chocolate Muffin TreeThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!